Skip to main content

 Next steps

-Now that you can analyze images, try adding structured output to get consistent, formatted responses.
+Now that you can analyze images and video, try adding structured output to get consistent, formatted responses.
 You can also explore other endpoints and deployment options.